 On the International Stage Jane is the Publicity Officer for the European Shotokan Karate Assocation (ESKA) and the World Shotokan Karate Assocation (WSKA).

 She regularly attends their Championships which allows her to continue to strengthen her technical knowledge and understanding observing Karateka of the highest standard at close quarters.

 Photo: Sensei Jane and Sensei Sherry (9th Dan) at the 2018 KUGB National Championships

 Jane became a #ThisGirlCanEssex Ambassador in March 2018 to encourage more girls and women to get active and in May 2018 she was honoured at the KUGB National Championships as she joined the very small, elite group of people who have been with the organisation for 50 years.

 In December 2018 Sensei Jane was honoured at the Active Essex Awards where she was named as Coach of the Year.

-Jane’s involvement with Karate has been a life long family affair.
-Along with her father, mother and brother being Blackbelts, she is married to Richard Naylor-Jones (5th Dan) and their daughters Bronte and Megan both practice Karate.
+Jane’s involvement with Karate has been a lifelong family affair.
+Along with her father, mother, and brother being Blackbelts, she is married to Richard Naylor-Jones (6th Dan), and their daughters Bronte and Megan both practice Karate.
 She very much believes that the KUGB is a "family" and has a very close and strong relationship with the KUGB's Senior Instructors.

 Photo: Sensei Jane receiving her Coach of the Year Award at the Active Essex Sports Awards